JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 ### Attributes

-Target identifiers.
+#### Target identifiers

 These are arbitrary attributes serialization can be associated with.
 These items are provided for end-users to specify common targets, but any symbol could be used to identify the target.